cprieto/roboblog/content/2016-09-07-Metabuilders-and-CMake.md

 }
 ```

-Now, if we try to compile this it will fail! well, this happens because we are building the library but _not linking to it_.
+Now, if we try to compile this it will fail!
+Well, this happens because we are building the library but _not linking to it_.
 Let's fix that in the CMakeLists.txt file:

 ```
 cmake_minimum_required (VERSION 3.6)